Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Introduction

 \textbf{Organization.} The paper proceeds as follows.
-In Section~\ref{sec:background}, we provide background on MoE layer, attention mechanism and their connection.
-Next, we investigate the convergence behavior of parameter and expert estimation under the MoE model with two variants of the quadratic gate, and present two important practical implications from that analysis in Section~\ref{sec:theory}.
-Then, we highlight some practical implications from our theory in Section~\ref{sec:practical_implications}.
-Subsequently, we conduct extensive experiments to empirically justify the theoretical results and favorable performance of the active-attention mechanism in Section~\ref{sec:experiments}.
-Finally, we conclude the paper in Section~\ref{sec:discussion}.
-Full proofs and the remaining materials are deferred to the Appendices. \\
+In Section~\ref{sec:background}, we establish a relation between the self-attention mechanism and MoE, and then introduce two quadratic gating functions of our interest.
+Next, we investigate the convergence behavior of parameter estimation and expert estimation under MoE models with these quadratic gates, following by two important practical implications of that analysis in Section~\ref{sec:theory}.
+Then, we discuss related works to our paper in Section~\ref{sec:related_work}.
+After that, we conduct extensive experiments to empirically justify the theoretical results and favorable performance of the active-attention mechanism in Section~\ref{sec:experiments}.
+Then, we discuss related works to our paper in Section~\ref{sec:related_work}.
+Finally, we conclude the paper, highlight some limitations of our work, and list a few potential future directions in Section~\ref{sec:discussion}.
+Additional results and theoretical proofs are deferred to the Appendices. \\